—–BEGIN PGP SIGNED MESSAGE—–

 5.6 Monitoring against web defacements

-Alarms against web defacements is a RCTS CERT pilot service, which includes
+Alarms against web defacements is a CSIRT FCT pilot service, which includes

 continuous monitoring, archiving several versions of a web server to be able